-Luxury car brands are known to organize as solo companies (e.g. BMW) or as a subsidiary of a larger automaker, such as Cadillac of General Motors.
-Some of the leading premium car brands include Daimler's Mercedes-Benz, Toyota's Lexus, BMW, Volkswagen's Audi, GM's Cadillac, Honda's Acura, Nissan's Infinity and Ford's Lincoln.
+Luxury car brands are known to organize as solo companies (i.e. Tesla) or as a subsidiary of a larger automaker, such as Lexus of Toyota.
+Some of the leading premium car brands include Daimler's Mercedes-Benz, Toyota's Lexus, Volkswagen's Audi, and BMW.

 This text provides general information.
 Statista assumes no